 » Faculty and students have attended conferences and presented peer-reviewed papers

-» Students have networked with the local landscape architectural community by attending events sponsored by the American Society of Landscape Architects (ASLA)
+» Students have networked with the local landscape architectural community by attending events sponsored by the American Society of Landscape Architects (ASLA) and other groups

 Richard H. Driehaus Visiting Professor in Landscape Architecture